Wall Sit Wonders – How To, Benefits, Variations & Workout

 Lucas Kruel #TRUSTMYCOACH Trainer

-It’s simple, engages many parts of your body and you can basically do it anywhere.
-So this exercise is a real favourite of mine and it’s a big part of my #TRUSTMYCOACH Training Program.
+It’s simple, engages many parts of your body and you can do it almost anywhere.
+So this exercise is a real favourite and it’s a big part of my #TRUSTMYCOACH Training Program and the training that I give the Pros.

 WALL SIT MUSCLE GROUPS